Therese Albertine Luise Robinson

-Therese Albertine Luise von Jakob Robinson (26 January 1797 – 13 April 1870) was a German-American author, linguist and translator, and second wife of biblical scholar Edward Robinson.
+Therese Albertine Luise von Jakob Robinson (26 January 1797 – 13 April 1870) was a German-American writer, linguist and translator, and second wife of biblical scholar Edward Robinson.
 She published under the pseudonym Talvj, an acronym derived from the initials of her birth name.

 The author wrote a brief autobiographical preface in the Brockhausischen Conversations-Lexikon (1840).
-For a complete English biography of her life and work, see Irma Elizabeth Voigt (1913).
+For a complete English biography, see Irma Elizabeth Voigt (1913).

 Biography

 Russian years

 She was born 1797 in Halle, to Ludwig Heinrich von Jakob, political writer and professor of philosophy.
 In 1806 or 1807, she accompanied her father's appointment to the University of Charkow, Russia (now Kharkiv, in Ukraine), where he served three (five?) years, during which she commenced the study of Slavic languages.
 She was deprived of formal education, though she had access to the university library at this time.
 In 1810 or 1811 her father was called to a position in St. Petersburg to aid in the revision of the criminal code, and during this time she was even further denied instructions, though she read voraciously ("unendlich viel"), especially books on history.
 (Note: Though according to Hale, her study shifted towards modern languages.)
 According to Voigt, none of the poetry she wrote in her St. Petersburg years were published during her lifetime, and most of it was probably destroyed, though poems such as "Sehnsucht" ('Nostalgia') from 1813 did appear in print.